Camera stabilizer

 In 2001 Sachtler and Curt O. Schaller launched the artemis camera stabilizer system at the NAB Show in Las Vegas.
 The artemis systems were the first modular camera stabilizer systems in the world.
 In addition, the artemis HD systems were the first Full HD camera stabilizer systems worldwide.
-The Trinity system developed by Curt O. Schaller together with Roman Foltyn in 2015, is the first camera stabilizer system in the world that combines a mechanical stabilization system with an electronic one.
+The artemis Trinity system, developed by Curt O. Schaller (who was responsible for the idea, concept, design, and development) together with Roman Foltyn in 2015, was the first camera stabilizer system in the world that combined a mechanical stabilization system with an electronic one.
 In April 2016, ARRI acquired the artemis camera stabilizer systems developed by Curt O. Schaller from Sachtler.
-In 2022, the second generation of the Trinity, the ARRI TRINITY 2, followed.
-In 2025, Curt O. Schaller and Roman Foltyn were awarded the Academy Scientific and Engineering Award: Curt Schaller for the concept, design and development of the Trinity 2 system and Roman Foltyn for the software and hardware design of its motorized stabilized head.
+In 2022, under the leadership of Curt O. Schaller, the second generation of the Trinity, the ARRI TRINITY 2, followed.
+In 2025, Curt O. Schaller and Roman Foltyn were awarded the Scientific and Engineering Award of the Academy of Motion Picture Arts and Sciences (AMPAS): Curt Schaller for the concept, design and development of the Trinity 2 system and Roman Foltyn for the software and hardware design of its motorized stabilized head.
+In 2026, Curt O. Schaller and Roman Foltyn were also awarded the Engineering, Science & Technology Emmy Award of the Academy of Television Arts & Sciences (ATAS) for the development of the TRINITY camera stabilization system (ARRI TRINITY 2).

 Since approx. 2015, it is common to stabilize moving cameras with remote controlled camera heads.
 The camera and lens are mounted in a remote controlled camera holder which is then mounted on a moving dolly, such as rail systems, cable suspended dollys, cars or helicopters.
-For example the Newton stabilized remote head is broadly used to stabilize moving TV cameras at live broadcast of sports and events.
+For example, the Newton stabilized remote head is broadly used to stabilize moving TV cameras at live broadcasts of sports and events.

 Some camera stabilization machines use gyroscopes to sense disruptive motion.

 A Newton stabilized camera head on a RTS rail system on Beyoncé's tour 2018.
 The system moves the TV camera with stabilized remote control.

 Although a tripod can hold a camera stably, stationary platforms are not regarded as camera stabilizers.

 Camera shoulder brace

-A camera shoulder brace stabilizes by shifting the weight of the camera to the operator's shoulder.
-This allows for smoother shots than might be obtainable by handheld operation.
-Camera shoulder braces are typically padded for comfort and allow the attachment of zoom controllers, transmitters, and other devices.
+A shoulder brace stabilizes the camera by shifting camera weight from the operator's arms to the back and shoulders.
+Shoulder braces free the operator's hands, and allow for smoother shots than might be obtainable by handheld operation; they may also hold one or more accessory devices, such as a zoom controller or transmitter.
+The shoulder straps may be padded for operator comfort.

-The operator generally holds two handles while a third brace rests on the shoulder.
-A remote LANC zoom controller is usually placed on one of the handles.

-Most braces are made of PVC, carbon fiber or light-weight metals to keep the weight down.
-If the brace were too heavy it would defeat the purpose of using it, reduced camera shake and fluidity of movement.

-For low shots, most braces can be used as a mini-tripod by setting the brace on flat surface.

-Shoulder braces also reduce stress on the arms which reduces tiredness and muscle cramps during filming.
+The camera itself is mounted either to an adjustable arm or to a frame with at least one handle.
+Some braces have a handle to the left and right of the camera for maneuvering; a remote LANC zoom controller may be attached to one of the handles.

+Braces are made of lightweight materials, such as PVC, carbon fiber, and/or aluminum.
+Some braces allow for the camera housing to be placed on a flat surface (such as to facilitate low shots).